s-albert/comment-ts/README.md

 const model = new Model( { result: 42, author: 'adams',.... });
 ```

+## Generate getter and setter of private
+* Generates getter and setter properties of private fields starting with underscore.

-## The original codebase is from Document This.
+## Some source code is copied and adapted from Document This and Typescript Toolbox.
 Thanks to the contributors!